All DSE

 The design of See and Learn Speech is informed by what we know about how typically developing children learn to say words and what we know about speech development for children with Down syndrome.

-Speech development for children with Down syndrome
+Speech development challenges for children with Down syndrome

 Speech development